grimreaperxdev/MapEditorRebornGuide/GameGuide/Schematic/SchematicBasic.md

 1) ``` mp rot set 0 90 0 ```
 2) ``` mp cr LuckyBlock ```
 3) ``` mp rot set 90 180 46 ```

+# How do I find the list of schematics in the game?

+To find the list of schematics in the game you have to do the command ```mp list```, by doing this command, you will be able to view all the schematics in the dedicated server